Engaged and Prosperous Communities

 ![]() ![]() ![]() ![]() |

-Physical infrastructure that supports community needs and a post-mine economy |
+Continuing the implementation and maintenance of physical infrastructure that supports community needs and a post-mine economy |

 Supporting local business development, skills and capacity building in the local labour force, as well as entrepreneurship opportunities